190 Seventh Street

 “This project is fantastic on so many levels,” said Mrs. Guido.
 “With the garden in our classroom, we will be able to explore many different scientific aspects including science principles, STEAM, nutrition, gardening, as well as environmental issues.
 We are pleased with the effort and enthusiasm our students demonstrated in building their own indoor vegetable garden.”

-CHS PTSA Meeting 7 PM
+CHS PTSA Meeting in Library 7 PM